axeltidemann/propeller/README.md

 pip install -r requirements.txt
 ```

 in order to get all the required packages.
-Your mileage may vary.